Play to Generalize: Learning to Reason Through Game Play: Visual Reasoning Generalization

 \subsection{Ablation Study}

-We ablate key design choices in the Snake environment, evaluate each variant on downstream benchmarks, and report the results in Tab.~\ref{tab:ablation} and Fig.~\ref{fig:all_curves}.
+We ablate key design choices in the Snake environment, evaluate each variant on downstream benchmarks, and report the results in Tab.~\ref{tab:ablation}.
 The corresponding ablation for the Rotation environment is provided in Appendix Sec.~\ref{sec:ablation_rot}.

 \paragraph{Reasoning instructions in the text prompt help.} We use reasoning instructions, such as ``\texttt{ finding the nearest apple by calculating Manhattan distances}'', in the text prompts to guide the model thinking chains.
 The complete text prompts are in Appendix Sec.~\ref{sec:prompt}.
 In Tab.~\ref{tab:ablation_prompt}, we demonstrate that reasoning instructions brings significant improvement of 1.9\%, from 59.5\% to 61.4\%, for Snake in average accuracy over the three out-of-domain benchmarks.
-Fig.~\ref{fig:ablation_prompt_curve} shows that integrating reasoning instructions during training significantly increases response length.
-These results highlight the effectiveness of adding reasoning instructions in the text prompt, helping RL training and generalization to downstream benchmarks.

 \paragraph{Reward design of pre-text game matters for downstream tasks.} We show that reward design of RL for games plays a crucial role for the downstream tasks.
 As shown in Tab.~\ref{tab:ablation_reward}, we first ask the model to predict only the best next move, defined as the action that moves toward the closest apple while avoiding death.
 In our improved reward design, we task the model with simultaneously predicting both the best and worst next moves, where the worst move leads directly to losing the game.
-As shown in Fig.~\ref{fig:ablation_reward_curve}, predicting both best and worse moves improves the reasoning length, implying better thinking abilities.
 More importantly, it leads to improvements across all downstream tasks, bringing an average increase of 1.8\%.
 These results suggest that proper reward design in pre-text game can improve not only gameplay capabilities but also generalization to downstream tasks.